Clerici-project/Website/README.md

 ### 1. Make a Global file

-Navigate to the /resources/moneropedia folder and make a new file.
+Navigate to the /resources/clericipedia folder and make a new file.
 Be sure the file name has no spaces and the ending is .md Fill this file with this exact content:

 ```
 ---
-layout: moneropedia
+layout: clericipedia
-title: titles.moneropedia
+title: titles.clericipedia
-entry: moneropedia.entries.ENTRY
+entry: clericipedia.entries.ENTRY
 ---

-@moneropedia_article
+@clericipedia_article

 {% t global.lang_tag %}
-{% tf resources/moneropedia/account.md %}
+{% tf resources/clericipedia/account.md %}

 ```

 Where `ENTRY` is a one word identifier for the title/name of your Moneropedia entry.
-For example, if you are adding a new Moneropedia entry called "Daemon", it can be `moneropedia.entries.daemon`.
+For example, if you are adding a new Moneropedia entry called "Daemon", it can be `clericipedia.entries.daemon`.

 ### 2. Make the localized File

-Navigate to the /\_i18n/en/resources/moneropedia folder and make a new file. give it the same <name>.md than in previous step.
+Navigate to the /\_i18n/en/resources/clericipedia folder and make a new file. give it the same <name>.md than in previous step.
 Start the file with the front Matter:

 ```